My RV's Roof Top Air Conditioner Continually Cycles on and Off

 The air conditioner cuts on, really cools, cuts off then immediately cuts back on continuously.
 The only way to stop it is to turn it completely off.
 What causes this to happen and can I fix it or do I need a technician to come out.

-There are several conditions that could be causing the problem you are experiencing with the roof top air conditioner in your RV.
+ANSWER: Hi, there are several conditions that could be causing the problem you are experiencing with the rooftop air conditioner in your RV.
 Listed below are the most common causes.

 Bad Thermostat: I am assuming that you have your RV's AC Thermostat set to Automatic.
 If the thermostat is not properly functioning it could cause the Air Conditioner to cycle on and off.